 Spirit of 2012 is funding the £4.5 million GOGA initiative, which brings together 18 localities in England, Northern Ireland, Scotland and Wales and numerous national partners.

-On Saturday 24th September Active Lincolnshire launched GOGA in East Lindsey at Louth Disability Forum’s Activities 4 All event in front of a crowd that included the Mayor of Louth, Eileen Ballard JP, and Chair of Magna Vitae, Doreen Stephenson.
+The unique three-year GOGA programme, which has been developed to get some of the UK’s least active people moving, supports disabled and non-disabled people by providing fun and inclusive activities for all.
+On Saturday 24th September 2016 Active Lincolnshire launched GOGA in East Lindsey at Louth Disability Forum’s Activities 4 All event in front of a crowd that included the Mayor of Louth, Eileen Ballard JP, and Chair of Magna Vitae, Doreen Stephenson.

 In East Lindsey Active Lincolnshire delivers many activities:

 Find out what is on, where and when by: